 Figure 3.3.
-Distributions of tailrace detections of V_1 fish on autonomous nodes (top), numbers of fish released in the tailrace at five locations (middle), and survival rates by tailrace release location (bottom).
+Distributions of tailrace detections of V_1 fish (see Figure 2.1) on autonomous nodes (top), numbers of fish released in the tailrace at five locations (middle), and survival rates by tailrace release location (bottom).
 Gray bars are for yearling Chinook salmon smolts; blue bars are for juvenile steelhead; vertical bars are 95% confidence intervals on survival estimates.